microsoft/just/packages/just-task/README.md

 # Building

 This README contains only the instructions on how to build and contribute to the project.
-This is a monorepo that uses the [rush](https://rushjs.io) monorepo management utility.
+This is a monorepo that uses the [lerna](https://github.com/lerna/lerna) monorepo management utility.
 To get started, simply run the following:

-`npm install`
+`yarn`

 and build all the packages this way:

-`npm run build`
+`yarn build`

 Development is usually done one package at a time.
 So go into each package and develop with the innerloop npm script:

 ```
 cd packages/just-task
-npm run dev
+yarn dev
 ```

 Tests are run with the `test` npm script:

 ```
 cd packages/just-task
-npm test
+yarn test
 ```

 # Packages